Mihart-web/CARBONETTE/README.md

 Tests made to build this pipeline: All objects analyzed with this pipeline are drawn from the IRSA Spitzer Enhanced Products archive.

+📁 Directory structure
+The repository includes:
+- `engine/` — the analytical core (CNT/HNT detection algorithms)
+- `run/` — runtime data and input tables
+- `fronted/` — user-facing interface (HTML pages and visual components)

+(Note: the typo “fronted” is intentionally kept for internal compatibility with existing code paths.)

+## Citation
+If you use Carbonette in your research, please cite:
+Vengher, M. (2025).
+Carbonette: Automated CNT/HNT Spectral Detection Pipeline.